phusion/baseimage-docker/README.md

 Note that the shell script must run the daemon **without letting it daemonize/fork it**.
 Usually, daemons provide a command line flag or a config file option for that.

+### Login in to the container

+You can use SSH to login to any container that is based on baseimage-docker.

+Start a container based on baseimage-docker (or a container based on an image based on baseimage-docker):

+    docker run phusion/baseimage

+Find out the ID of the container that you just ran:

+    docker ps

+Once you have the ID, look for its IP address with:

+    docker inspect <ID> | grep IPAddress

+Now SSH into the container.
+In this example we're using [the default insecure key](https://github.com/phusion/baseimage-docker/blob/master/image/insecure_key), but if you're followed the instructions well then you've already replaced that with your own key.
+You did replace the key, didn't you?

+    ssh -i insecure_key root@<IP address>

 ## Building the image yourself

 If for whatever reason you want to build the image yourself instead of downloading it from the Docker registry, follow these instructions.